On Schwinger pair production between D3 branes: Introduction

-The lowest order of open string pair production is an one-loop cylinder diagram, shown in figure \ref{The Cylinder Diagram}.
-This diagram is same as the lowest order tree-diagram of the D branes interaction via exchanging closed strings, thus the open string pair production rate is strongly related to the interaction amplitude between the D branes.
-If the D branes carry no electromagnetic fluxes, the net interaction between them vanishes, and the system experience no open string interaction.
-In previous works \cite{Lu:2009yx,Lu:2009au,Lu:2017tnm,Lu:2018suj,Lu:2018nsc,Jia:2018mlr,Jia:2019hbr,Lu:2019ynq,Zhang:2020qhk}, researchers calculated the interaction amplitude, and derive the open string pair production afterwards.
-In their studies, the electromagnetic fluxes were taken as some specific form, where, for example, electric and magnetic fluxes take same or opposite directions.
-Since we are interested in D3 branes, which could be considered as our real world, in this work we give a more general discussion on D3-D3 system, using the same method as previous studies, but the electromagnetic fluxes can take any arbitrary form.
-The result given in this paper covers all choices of fluxes in D3-D3 system, providing the most general analysis of interaction between the D3 branes, as well as the open string pair production rate.
-All results will be given in terms of 6 world-volume Lorentz invariants built from the electromagnetic fluxes, making them manifestly world-volume Lorentz invariant.
-With the general result, we will show how to render the pair production rate as large as possible, considering the limited lab capacity on the strength of electromagnetic field, in order to provide more probability to observe pair production in experiments.
+The lowest ordered diagram of the open string pair production is a one-loop cylinder diagram, shown in Figure \ref{The Cylinder Diagram}.
+This diagram is the same as the tree-diagram where the D branes interacts via exchanging closed strings.
+In this picture, the interaction amplitude between the D branes can be represented by the electromagnetic fluxes, via the boundary states of them \cite{Billo:1998vr,DiVecchia:1999fje}.
+By analyzing this amplitude in open string perspective, we can get the expression of open string pair production rate.
+In previous works \cite{Lu:2009yx,Lu:2009au,Lu:2009pe,Lu:2017tnm,Lu:2018suj,Lu:2018nsc,Jia:2018mlr,Jia:2019hbr,Lu:2019ynq,Zhang:2020qhk}, researchers calculated the interaction amplitude, and derived the open string pair production afterwards.
+In their studies, the electromagnetic fluxes were taken as many different kinds of forms.
+In this paper, we focus on D3-D3 system.
+In such a system, the fluxes have 12 components.
+We are taking all of them as nonzero values in this paper.
+The results given in this paper will be expressed in terms of 6 world-volume Lorentz invariants built from the fluxes, making them manifestly world-volume Lorentz invariant.
+With this result, we will show how to make the pair production rate as large as possible, { considering the limited strength of electromagnetic field, to provide more possibility for detection of this phenomenon}

 This paper is organized as follows.
 In section \ref{SecIA} we will derive the general form of interaction amplitude in terms of 6 world-volume Lorentz invariants, and give a brief discussion on the behavior of the interaction amplitude in weak field limit.
-Then in section \ref{SecPPR} we give the pair production rate in weak field limit, report the magnetic enhancement and discuss how to make the pair production rate as large as possible.
+Then, in section \ref{SecPPR} we give the pair production rate in weak field limit, report the magnetic enhancement and discuss how to make the pair production rate as large as possible.
 In section \ref{Conclusions} we summarize this paper.
 Relative detailed calculations and proofs are in the appendix.